Friedrich Ohmann

 Friedrich Ohmann (21 December 1858, Lemberg - 6 April 1927, Vienna) was an Austrian architect in the Historicist style.

 Life and work

 His father was a building official.
 In 1877, he began his studies in architecture at the Technical University in Vienna.
 His professors there included Heinrich von Ferstel and Karl König].
 In order to gain more creative training, he enrolled at the Academy of Fine Arts and studied with Friedrich von Schmidt.

-From 1889 to 1899, he was a Professor of decorative architecture at the Academy of Arts, Architecture and Design in Prague, and was involved in several restoration projects.
+From 1889 to 1899, he was a Professor of decorative architecture at the Academy of Arts, Architecture and Design in Prague, and was involved in several restoration projects, all while training numerous future architects, including Vladimír Fischer, Bedrich Bendelmeyer, and Álois Dryak.
 In 1898, together with Josef Hackhofer, he created designs for all the bridges and their associated structures on the Wien River, then returned to Vienna to oversee the construction.